 You can also use a steam cleaner to get rid of and prevent mold.
 The appliance uses a high temperature to kill bacteria and to effectively clean areas.

 If you do not have one, you can rent one easily at a hardware store.
-Always remember to dry the carpet afterward to prevent mold from reforming.
+Always remember to dry the carpet afterwards to prevent mold from reforming.

 Sometimes mold can be extra difficult to remove, but there are stronger chemicals that can do the job if the more natural ways are not cutting it.